bcgov/quickstart-openshift/README.md

 * OpenShift dev artifact pruning
 * ghcr.io cleanup of dev images over 14 days-old

+Close and reopen a pull request to remove and reopen a pipeline to clear all of its artifacts.
+This is a decreasingly common part of the troubleshooting process.

 ![Pull Request Close/Merge](.github/graphics/pr-cleanup.png)

 ## Pull Request Main Merge Pipeline